rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 - Aspect Ratio
 - Dimming Modes

-There are other platform specific Picture Quality settings that would be managed by this interface such as:
+There are other platform specific Picture Quality settings that can be managed by this interface such as:

 - CMS
 - Dolby Vision